tindzk/seed/README.md

 ```

 For more detailed information, please refer to the official [Bloop user guide](https://scalacenter.github.io/bloop/).

-Also, run `seed --help` to acquaint yourself with all the available commands.

-### Compiling and Linking
-After having created the Bloop project, you can compile and link it directly from Seed:
-* `seed build <module>`  This will compile all platform modules
-* `seed link <module>`   This will link all platform modules which support linking (JavaScript and Native)

-You can select a specific platform:
-* `seed build <module>:js`  This will compile only the JavaScript module
-* `seed link <module>:js`   This will link only the JavaScript module

-If you defined a [custom build target](#custom-build-targets), you can use the same syntax to build it:
-* `seed build <module>:<target>`

-If you run Seed in [server mode](#server-mode), you can connect to your remote Seed instance using the `--connect` parameter:

-* `seed build --connect <module>` Trigger compilation on remote Seed instance
-* `seed link --connect <module>`  Trigger linking on remote Seed instance

 ### Server mode
 You can run Seed in server mode.
 By default, it will listen to JSON commands on the WebSocket server `localhost:8275`.
 It supports several commands: